Resident Testimonials

 Why were you interested in UBC to complete your Psychiatry residency training?

 What initially drew me to UBC was its collaborative environment.
-This was shown to me through the initial presentation and interview process when I got a real sense of the community here.
+This was shown to me through the initial presentation and interview process when I got a real sense of the community.
 It really struck me how people from different streams seemed to know each other and get along well.
 All of the senior residents I met in the interviews were very helpful and enthusiastic about the program, and to me, this was really important.
 Secondly, I was drawn to all the opportunities UBC offers in terms of psychiatry residency.
-There are such diverse populations and cultures here, and so many different learning experiences depending on the site.
-The other obvious reason is that it’s Vancouver!
+There are such diverse populations and cultures at UBC, and so many different learning experiences depending on the site.
+The other obvious reason was that it’s in Vancouver!
 The weather is nice (until it starts raining), and it’s a big city with beautiful surroundings and a laidback vibe, all of which I think is helpful for long-term wellness.
-All of these factors have played a part in my decision to pick UBC.
+All of these factors played a part in my decision to pick UBC.

 In your opinion, what are the strongest aspects of the UBC Psychiatry residency training program?

-First of all, just the support you get from the community here and other residents has been really helpful.
-So many people have reached out to offer answers to my questions – I think that’s something I didn’t necessarily expect from residency at UBC, but that was a clear advantage from the get-go.
-Another strength of the program is the wealth and diversity of the experiences offered here in terms of the different populations, and the opportunity to see different perspectives on the same topic, from community versus more academic centre perspectives, which we get in this program.
+First of all, just the support you get from the community here and other residents is really helpful.
+So many people reached out to offer answers to my questions – I think that’s something I didn’t necessarily expect from residency at UBC, but that was a clear advantage from the get-go.
+Another strength of the program is the wealth and diversity of the experiences offered in terms of the different populations, and the opportunity to see different perspectives on the same topic, from community versus more academic centre perspectives, this program offers.
 And lastly, just the environment of Vancouver itself is an added bonus.

 Can you describe some of the unique learning opportunities the program has offered?